material-components/material-components-android/docs/components/FloatingActionButton.md

 -   Update or transforming into other UI elements on the screen.

 Floating action buttons adjust their position and visibility in response to other UI elements on the screen.
-For example, if a [Snackbar](Snackbar.md) appears, the floating action button shifts its position to stay fully visible.
-Or if a [bottom sheet](BottomSheetBehavior.md) partially covers the floating action button, it may hide itself.

 ## Design & API Documentation